 Is it inevitable that our current system will collapse?

-We have reached a point of no return where the controllers of our parasitic organisms, the governments, will not willingly give up their control and will fight until the bitter end to ensure that ‘the system’ they represent will prevail.
+We have reached a point of no return where the controllers of our parasitic organisms, the governments, will not willingly give up their control and will fight until the bitter end to ensure that ‘the system’ they profit immensely from will prevail.

-A move to a free market-based system is fairer for producers and consumers alike as corruption is rare because the trade of goods and services is based on needs and wants rather than regulations imposed by controllers who want to ‘get their share’ of any profits in the way of taxes and tariffs.
-It’s a very simple and fair system for the producers and consumers alike!
+A move to a free market-based system is fairer for producers and consumers alike.
+For a start, it would mean less corruption because the trade of goods and services is based on needs and wants rather than regulations imposed by controllers who want to ‘get their share’ of any profits in the way of taxes and tariffs.
+It’s a very simple and fair system for producers and consumers alike!

 How will any sudden changes to our governmental systems affect me?

-It may be fortunate that the current system is nearing collapse, as it is so riddled with corruption.
-However, it will be a crisis of monumental proportions (for those that are so fixed into this ‘economics is all important’ mentality), and it will precipitate necessary changes from outside of the current system to create a new societal structure.
+It may be fortunate that the current systems are nearing collapse, as they are so riddled with corruption.
+However, it will be a crisis of monumental proportions (for those who are so fixed on this ‘economics is all important’ mentality), and it will precipitate necessary changes from outside of the current system to create a new societal structure.

-By simply recognizing that societies rise and fall as a matter of due course and choosing to accept the impending changes that will occur with a relaxed attitude, we will, each one of us, be better equipped to deal with the aftermath of whatever situation unfolds.
+By simply recognizing that societies rise and fall as a matter of due course and choosing to accept the impending changes that will occur with a relaxed attitude, we will be better equipped to deal with the aftermath of whatever situation unfolds.

-Who will help us if our current governmental systems collapse?
+Who will help us if our governments collapse?

 It will be uncomfortable for many to consider that our current ‘civilization’ may be on the verge of collapsing and also that our governments will be powerless to help us because they will be too busy helping themselves.
 In reality, their function hasn’t been to help us for a long time now.
 However, this is to our advantage, as without their meddling and endless regulations, we will be given the opportunity to create the types of societies that better serve us, the majority of its members.